WPCD-Workflows/documentation/source/old/imp5/public/xml/tasks2010.rst

    | Marczynski      |                        |                           |
    +-----------------+------------------------+---------------------------+

-WP10-ITM-IMP5-ACT6
+WP10-EU-IM-IMP5-ACT6
 ------------------

 Topic: Data joiners

 Priority Support Deliverables:
-- A code under the ITM svn server adapted to ITM standards and running in Kepler, joining data from wave deposition codes for input to Fokker-Planck codes.
+- A code under the EU-IM svn server adapted to EU-IM standards and running in Kepler, joining data from wave deposition codes for input to Fokker-Planck codes.
 The module should be documented.